-[Note: The lecture notes are never in their final form, but will be updated as the course progresses.]
+The lecture notes are never in their final form, but will be updated periodically during the course.

-Note: Amazon credit me a small referal amount, should you purchase a book after following these links.
+Note: Amazon credit me a small referal amount, should you purchase a book after following an Amazon link.

 This is where I will post news and announcements and where you should ask any questions you might have.